 Potential of telemedical services

-Telemedicine services can close the growing gap between treatment needs and the current supply of care.
-Telemedicine centers play a central role, as they support comprehensive and timely patient care.
+Telemedicine services for prevention, diagnosis, therapy support, follow-up and aftercare can close the growing gap between treatment needs and current care provision.
+Telemedicine centers play a central role here, as they support comprehensive and timely patient care.
+Telemonitoring involves monitoring a patient’s health status via digital communication channels for the purpose of medical diagnostics, therapy and monitoring using external or implanted devices.

-From a medical point of view, the early detection of a deterioration in the health status of heart failure patients and the timely initiation of therapeutic measures are useful.
-Both are feasible through telemonitoring.
-Scientific evidence is provided by the studies TIM-HF-22 and IN-TIME3, which showed a significant reduction in all-cause mortality and hospitalization time through patient monitoring with highly structured telemonitoring.
+From a medical point of view, early detection of a deterioration in the state of health of heart failure patients and the timely initiation of therapeutic measures make sense.
+Both are feasible with telemonitoring.
+Scientific evidence on this is provided by the TIM-HF-2 study1, for example and the IN-TIME study2, which showed a significant reduction in overall mortality and hospitalization time through patient support with highly structured telemonitoring.
+Avoiding inpatient stays also saves costs.
+There are several studies3 4 5, that show positive cost effects for telemonitoring of heart failure patients.
+In particular, costs can be reduced by avoiding re-hospitalizations6.

-Telemonitoring could also prove useful for other indications.
-For example, in a study conducted by Wurzer, Spielhagen et al., about 90 percent of admitted COVID-19 patients reported that they would have delayed hospitalization further if they had not been part of the study4.
-In-ear sensors were used to remotely monitor the study participants’ vital signs during the illness period and to provide early medical attention if their health deteriorated.
-The TELECOVID study conducted by the Klinikum rechts der Isar (Technical University of Munich) also suggests that telemonitoring using external sensors can be a reasonable solution, especially for monitoring COVID-19 patients5.
+As with heart failure, it is crucial to recognize a deterioration in health at an early stage in the case of a COVID-19 infection and, if necessary, to initiate measures.
+However, patients can be monitored at home for as long as possible in order to prevent unnecessary hospital stays and thus the tying up of valuable resources.
+In a study conducted by Wurzer, Spielhagen et al., around 90% of admitted COVID-19 patients stated that they would have delayed hospitalization further if they had not taken part in the study7.
+With the help of in-ear sensors, the vital parameters of the study participants were monitored remotely during the illness period and medical care was provided at an early stage if their state of health deteriorated.
+The TELECOVID study conducted by the Klinikum rechts der Isar (Technical University of Munich) also suggests that telemonitoring using external sensors can be a sensible solution, especially for monitoring COVID-19 patients8.

 Telemedicine centers as new service providers

-The German National Association for Digital Healthcare (“Spitzenverband Digitale Gesundheitsversorgung”) sees the establishment of telemedicine centers as service providers for telemonitoring as crucial to ensuring comprehensive care7.
-Driven by the possibility of a Uniform Evaluation Standard (German EBM) billing for telemonitoring in advanced heart failure (since 2022) telemedicine centers are currently being established Germany-wide (see list below).
+The German Association for Digital Healthcare sees the establishment of telemedicine centers as service providers as crucial to ensuring nationwide healthcare coverage14.
+Driven by the possibility of EBM billing for telemonitoring in advanced heart failure, which has been in place since 2022, telemedicine centers have been established in recent years (see list below).

-Telemedical care of patients requires cooperation between physicians who primarily treat patients and make therapy decisions (e.g., family physicians, cardiologists) and a telemedical center that provides the remotely gathered data.
-The newly billable telemonitoring is carried out via telemetry-capable implanted devices, such as event recorders, pacemakers, implantable cardioverter/defibrillators and implants for cardiac resynchronization or via external sensor technology, such as blood pressure monitors and body scales, electrocardiograms or medical wearables (e.g. In-ear sensors).
+The telemedical care of patients requires cooperation between physicians who primarily treat patients (PBA) and make treatment decisions (general practitioners, internists without a specialty, pediatricians, cardiologists, nephrologists or pulmonologists15) and a telemedical center.
+The billable telemonitoring is carried out via telemetry-capable implanted devices, such as event recorders, pacemakers, implantable cardioverter/defibrillators and implants for cardiac resynchronization or via external sensors, such as blood pressure monitors and body scales, electrocardiograms or other medical devices (e.g. in-ear sensors).

 Organizational anchoring of the telemedicine centers

-How telemedicine centers can be anchored organizationally, i.e., who performs the telemonitoring service, can be regulated in different ways.
-For example, the telemedicine center can appear as an external service provider.
+The organizational structure of telemedicine centers, i.e. who performs the telemonitoring service, can be regulated in various ways (see Fig. 2).
+For example, the TMZ can act as an external service provider.
 In this case, it is a legally and economically independent company.
-In addition, the telemedicine center can be located in a hospital.
+The TMZ can also be anchored within a hospital.
 In this case, there is a professional and organizational link between the two entities.
-As a third form, the telemedicine center can be operated by a physician network consisting of an association of general practitioners and/or specialists in private practice.8
+As a third form, the TMZ can be operated by a network of doctors consisting of an association of general practitioners and/or specialists in private practice.17

 Procedure of telemonitoring with telemedicine centers

-The telemedicine center is responsible for instructing and informing patients about telemonitoring and the use of the devices, as well as for their technical equipment.
-The device that records the patient’s vital signs transmits the data to the responsible telemedicine center.
-There, the data is stored on an electronic platform and assessed by medical staff using medical history data such as age, gender, concomitant diseases, risk factors and medications.
-In the event of an abnormal finding, the telemedicine center either communicates with the treating physician and patient within 24 hours, depending on the severity, or can refer the patient directly for inpatient treatment.
-The aim is to intervene as soon as possible to prevent a worsening of the disease and the possible need for an ongoing inpatient treatment (see Fig. 1).
+The TMZ is responsible for instructing and informing patients about telemonitoring and the use of the devices used, as well as for their technical equipment.
+The device that records the patient’s vital signs transmits the data to the responsible TMZ.
+There, the data is stored on an electronic platform and evaluated by medical staff using anamnesis data such as age, gender, concomitant diseases, risk factors and medications.
+Normally, the patient’s measurements are evaluated on weekdays and, if indicated, also at weekends and on public holidays.
+In the event of abnormal findings, the “24h/48h hour rule” applies18: the TMZ forwards the alarms to the PBA within 24 hours.
+The PBA then has 48 hours to inform the patient and initiate treatment.
+In this way, the aim is to intervene as quickly as possible in order to prevent a worsening of the condition and a possible need for inpatient treatment (see Fig. 1).

 Nach: Thomas M. Helms, Christian A. Perings et al. (2021): Positionspapier zur Zertifizierung von Telemedizinzentren.
 In: Kardiologe https://doi.org/10.1007/s12181-021-00522-4, Angenommen: 24.
 November 2021.